MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-datacenter-integration.md

 For daily management and operations, there's no unrestricted admin access to the infrastructure.
 Azure Stack operators must manage the system through the administrator portal or through Azure Resource Manager (via PowerShell or the REST API).
 There's no access to the system by other management tools like Hyper-V Manager or Failover Cluster Manager.
 To help protect the system, third-party software (for example, agents) can't be installed inside the components of the Azure Stack infrastructure.
 Interoperability with external management and security software occurs via PowerShell or the REST API.

-When a higher level of access is needed for troubleshooting issues that aren't resolved through alert mediation steps, you must work with Microsoft Support.
-Through support, there's a method to provide temporary full admin access to the system to do more advanced operations.
+Contact Microsoft Support when you need a higher level of access for troubleshooting issues that aren't resolved through alert mediation steps.
+Through support, there's a method to provide temporary full admin access to the system for more advanced operations.

 ## Identity considerations

 ### Choose identity provider
 You'll need to consider which identity provider you want to use for Azure Stack deployment, either Azure AD or AD FS.
 You can't switch identity providers after deployment without full system redeployment.
 If you don't own the Azure AD account and are using an account provided to you by your Cloud Solution Provider, and if you decide to switch provider and use a different Azure AD account, you'll have to contact your solution provider to redeploy the solution for you at your cost.

-Your identity provider choice has no bearing on tenant virtual machines (VMs), the identity system, accounts they use, whether they can join an Active Directory domain, and so on.
+Your identity provider choice has no bearing on tenant virtual machines (VMs), the identity system, accounts they use, or whether they can join an Active Directory domain, and so on.
 These things are separate.

 You can learn more about choosing an identity provider in the [Azure Stack integrated systems connection models article](./azure-stack-connection-models.md).